jocamar/Godot-Post-Process-Outlines/README.md

 # Godot Post Process Outlines

 This is an addon for the Godot Engine that includes two shaders and one custom camera node that allows easy use of post-processing based outlines in both 2D and 3D games (though they are usually used more in 3D games).
-These are the same shaders and the same approach I'm using to get a large part of the outlines in my own Godot game: Windward Rush, which you can see below.
+These are the same shaders and the same approach I'm using to get a large part of the outlines in my own Godot game: Windward Rush, which you can see below (and follow on Twitter for updates: https://twitter.com/joaomarinheiro).

 ![Game Screenshot](https://github.com/jocamar/Godot-Post-Process-Outlines/blob/main/addons/jm_pp_outlines/graphics/screen2.png?raw=true)